greenhub-project/batteryhub/.github/CONTRIBUTING.md

 We release new patch versions every few weeks, minor versions every few months, and major versions are unplanned.

 You can read about the changes in the [releases page](https://github.com/greenhub-project/batteryhub/releases).

-## Bugs

-### Where to Find Known Issues

-We are using [GitHub Issues](https://github.com/greenhub-project/batteryhub/issues) for our public bugs.
-We keep a close eye on this and try to make it clear when we have an internal fix in progress.
-Before filing a new task, try to make sure your problem doesn't already exist.

-### Reporting New Issues

-The best way to get your bug fixed is to provide a description with the steps to reproduce the problem and copy the print stack tree output from the logs.
-You can fill a new issue [here](https://github.com/greenhub-project/batteryhub/issues/new).

 ## How to Get in Touch